 “When a taste for kṛṣṇa-nāma arises and somebody even once chants the Holy Name, the results of his previous pāpa are destroyed.

 “Traces of previous pāpa may still remain in him for some days, but by the power of the Holy Name they too are eventually destroyed.
 (7)

 (7) When there is a taste for the Holy Name (nāma-ruci) the results of previous pāpa cannot remain.
-A trace of previous pāpa may remain, but they will also be destroyed after a few days.
+A trace of previous pāpa may remain, but that will also be destroyed after a few days.

 śīghra sei pāpa-gandha vidūrita haya